 As of Jan.
 1, 2021, the only eviction moratorium currently in place is the CDC’s Eviction Moratorium, which went into effect on Sept.
 4 and has been extended through March 31, 2021, unless extended.
 This eviction moratorium only protects again evictions based on nonpayment of rent; it does not prohibit landlords from evicting tenants based on lease violations or lease non-renewals.

 How to Claim Protection

-Be aware, the eviction moratorium does not automatically protect tenants!
-To be protected, you must sign and provide to your landlord or property manager (and the court, if you are already in eviction proceedings) a declaration stating you are experiencing financial hardship due to COVID-19.
+Be aware, the CDC’s eviction moratorium does not automatically protect tenants!
+To be protected, you, the tenant, must sign and provide to your landlord or property manager (and the court, if you are already in eviction proceedings) a declaration stating you are experiencing financial hardship due to COVID-19.
 The CDC’s current declaration form lists the expiration date as Jan.
 31, but its language is otherwise the same.
 The CDC has not yet created a new declaration form with the March 31, 2021 expiration date.
 The declaration form is available in English and Spanish.
 The CDC declaration has also been translated into many additional languages.

-The requirements for the state and national eviction ban are the same.
+The requirements for the CDC’s national eviction ban have not changed.
 You must be able to honestly swear (under penalty of perjury) that you:

 - have made “best efforts” to obtain government assistance for rent or housing,